Uzezi93/Pleiotropy-and-Local-Adaptation-Silverleaf-Sunflower/README.md

 # Pleiotropy does not facilitate local adaptation in the Silverleaf sunflower (<i>Helianthus argophyllus</i>)

-In this study, we explored connections between pleiotropy and local adaptation in the Texas endemic Silverleaf sunflower or
+In this study, we explored connections between pleiotropy and local adaptation in the Texas endemic Silverleaf sunflower, or <i>Helianthus argophyllus</i>.
+Populations of <i>H. argophyllus</i> exhibit a bimodal life history strategy consisting of tall, late-flowering forms and short, early-flowering forms occurring in close geographical proximity.
+We hypothesize that the differential expression of life history traits within <i>H. argophyllus</i> populations might be linked to local adaptation and controlled by highly pleiotropic genes.
+This is related to a study by Hämälä <i>et al</i>, 2020, which observed that adaptive genes in common ragweed (Asteraceae family) that were under selection and highly pleiotropic.

-<i>Helianthus argophyllus</i>.
-Populations of <i>H. argophyllus</i> exhibit a bimodal life history strategy consisting of tall, late-flowering forms and short early-flowering forms occurring in close geographical proximity.
-We suspect that the differential expression of life history traits within <i>H. argophyllus</i> populations might be linked to local adaptation and controlled by highly pleiotropic genes.
+Considering <i>H. argophyllus</i> is also a member of the Asteraceae family, we conducted a similar study to examine the extent of pleiotropy in <i>H. argophyllus</i> adaptive genes.
 We identified spatial selection, selective sweeps, and tested for local adaptation signatures.
-We assessed pleiotropy by examining if genes bearing adaptive mutations were more likely than expected to occupy central positions on gene coexpression networks.
-Our results show that candidate locally adapted genes showed significantly lower connectivity than non-adapted genes.
+We assessed pleiotropy by examining whether genes bearing adaptive mutations were more likely than expected to occur in gene coexpression networks and exhibit higher network connectivity.
+Our results show that candidate locally adapted genes exhibited significantly lower connectivity than non-adapted genes.

 <div style="display: flex; justify-content: center; margin-top: 10px;">
   <img src="Figure_Scripts/PLOS_genetics_figures/Moyers_Reisberg.png" alt="PCAdapt" width="800" />